You’ve likely heard about gratitude and the gorgeous benefits of having some kind of gratitude practice.

-You can either use this as an opportunity to say a little gratitude prayer for the food you’re about to eat and to everyone & everything involved in the process of getting it onto your plate, or simply use this as a prompt to send gratitude into your heart for whatever comes up in that moment.
+You could even use mealtimes as a reminder; this can either be an opportunity to say a little gratitude prayer for the food and to everyone & everything involved in the process of getting it onto your plate, or simply use this as a prompt to send gratitude into your heart for whatever is present in that moment.

 9. TOUCH YOUR CHEST

 This is one of my personal favourites because it’s so simple yet so powerful in sending gratitude into your heart space and being.

 I like this to be one of the first things I do when I open my eyes in the morning as part of my morning heart practice as it’s such a beautiful way of starting your day and setting the tone for how you’d like it to continue.

 Although many of these other practices are wonderful, if you’re more of a tactile person like myself, having a physical experience through touch can create a much deeper connection.

 All this method involves is placing your hands on the centre of your chest (the area of the spiritual heart) breathing into this space or feeling any sensations or emotions that arise.

 Then you can either sit with the expansive sense of love inside your chest, or you can choose to also bring something you’re grateful for into this practice.